 Raised in the Rangitikei Aotearoa (NZ), I studied Social Policy and Social Work at Massey in Palmerston North in the ’70s and ’80s leaving with a Bachelor of Social Work.
 I later pursued my real love, Visual Arts at Ucol and have just in 2018 completed the Bachelor of Māori Visual Arts at Toioho ki Apiti, Massey, in Palmerston North.
 That was after a 12 year break with health issues.
 Whanganui born my mother was of English and my father of Māori descent, Whanganui River, Te Atihaunui-a-Pāpārangi, Ngāti Maru (Taranaki).
 (My two children & mokos link to both Ngāti Kahungunu & Tuhoe).
-For those who are thinking, Ruapehu is not Rangitikei’s maunga, no it isn’t but I chose Rangitikei for the the site name when I was back living in the Rangitikei.
+Ruapehu is not Rangitikei’s maunga, however I chose Rangitikei for the the site name when I was still living in the Rangitikei.
 My maunga is Ruapehu however, and from the Rangitikei on a fine day is is very visible from certain locations, as also is Mt Taranaki.
 I’m considering changing the site name to EnvirowatchAotearoa since it has widened in its scope.
-A decision for later but returning to the introduction … having lived through the Great Depression and World War II, my parents were survivors.
+A decision for later.
+So … having lived through the Great Depression and World War II, my parents were survivors.
 Theirs was an era, going by their childhood memories, of much ingrained racism.
 With the vast Government land confiscations still going on, my father’s forbears’ lives changed forever, the repetitive cycle of Post Colonial Stress Disorder (PCSD) had already set in.
 Make no mistake, this passes down through succeeding generations.
 My mother’s forbears had survived the great land heists of the English Enclosure Acts, and her parents had come to NZ to find work and new opportunities.

 My parents moved to the Rangitikei in the early 1950s after serving in World War II, with aspirations for their children to take up the opportunities that war and (man made) Depression had denied them.
 (Congressman Charles Lindbergh of Minnesota said in 1920, “financial panics are scientifically created”).
 My father had served in the Middle East, my mother was man powered to Wellington to work for the ‘war effort’.
 It was a time of new beginnings.